 Research and development expenses.
 Research and development expenses decreased \$56,500 or 13.8% for the year ended March 31, 2015, as compared to the prior year.
-Our research and development efforts are focused on continually improving the features of the Cryoport Express® Solutions including the Company's cloud-based logistics management platform, the CryoportalTM, the Cryoport Express® Shippers and development of additional accessories to facilitate the efficient shipment of life science commodities using our solution.
+Our research and development efforts are focused on continually improving the features of the Cryoport Express[®] Solutions including the Company's cloud-based logistics management platform, the CryoportalTM, the Cryoport Express[®] Shippers and development of additional accessories to facilitate the efficient shipment of life science commodities using our solution.
 We use an outside software development company and other third parties to provide some of these services.
-Research and development express® Solution including the web based customer service portal and the Cryoport Express® Shippers.
-Further, these efforts are expected to lead to the introduction of shippers of varying sizes based on market requirements, constructed of lower cost materials and utilizing high volume manufacturing methods that will make it practical to provide the cryogenic packages offered by the Cryoport Express® Solution.
+Research and development expenses to date have consisted primarily of costs associated with the continually improving the features of the Cryoport Express[®] Solution including the web based customer service portal and the Cryoport Express[®] Shippers.
+Further, these efforts are expected to lead to the introduction of shippers of varying sizes based on market requirements, constructed of lower cost materials and utilizing high volume manufacturing methods that will make it practical to provide the cryogenic packages offered by the Cryoport Express[®] Solution.
 Other research and development effort has been directed toward improvements to the liquid nitrogen retention system to render it more reliable in the general shipping environment and to the design of the outer packaging.
 Alternative phase change materials in place of liquid nitrogen may be used to increase the potential markets these shippers can serve such as ambient and 2° to 8° Celsius markets.